cta-wave/dpctf-deploy/README.md

 ./build.sh master latest 1
 ```

-To rebuild the image using the chache but retrigger the download of the test
+To rebuild the image using the cache but retrigger the download of the test
 runner, use the runner revision parameter:

 ```shell